Return to Library Home Page

 Watering: Needs to be irrigated regularly during summer.
 Use irrigation throughout the year to regulate overall plant productivity.

 Pruning: Because of its strong upright habit, training yellow or Mexican bird-of-paradise is difficult.
 I mostly choose to elevate the canopy base in order to train this shrub into a small multi-trunk landscape tree.
-In stark contrast, the 'Horticultural clods of Phoenix' (aka 'hort clods') stubbornly do the only thing they know how to do, which is to repeatedly shear this shrub throughout the year into Oblivion.
+In stark contrast, the 'Horticultural clods of Phoenix' (aka 'Hort clods') stubbornly do the only thing they know how to do, which is to repeatedly shear this shrub throughout the year into Oblivion.
 If one really desires a small working size, then I prescribe that it's better to extensively prune these shrubs to near ground level in late winter and then manage the regrowth by making selective heading and/or thinning cuts with hand-held pruners once a year in late May/early June so as to simultaneously reduce plant biovolume and remove the ugly clusters of brown fruit pods.

 Propagation: Seed is by far the easiest way to propagate.